Malacath-92/Proxy-PDF-Maker/README.md

 ### Paper Size: Fit
 The `Fit` option for paper size will fit exactly `A` times `B` cards, without any margins whatsoever.
 The choice of `A` and `B` is made in the option that will appear below the `Paper Size` option once `Fit` is selected.
 Check out the preview for an idea of how this ends up.

+### Paper Size: Base Pdf
+The `Base Pdf` option is only available with the `PoDoFo` render backend.
+It will load all pdf files inside the folder `res/base_pdfs` and present them in the drop-down below.
+When rendering the first page of the selected pdf will be used as a base for each page in the output.
+This is useful for example when using an automatic cutting machine to add registration marks to each page automatically.

+### Cards Size
+Gives you information about how big the cards will be once printed, this is the full grid per-page.
+Not the individual cards.

 ### Enable Guides
 Enables cutting guides, by default those are black-white guides.
 They are always in the corners of the cards to mark the exact size of a card.